 - Applications are accepted for both fall and spring semesters.

-To be eligible for graduate study
+Requirements to be eligible for graduate study

-- Provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:
+You must provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:

 - You have earned a bachelor's degree (or its equivalent) from a nationally or regionally accredited college or university

 - You are within one academic year of earning a bachelor’s degree (or its equivalent) from a nationally or regionally accredited college or university OR

 - You are eligible to apply as part of a memorandum of understanding between your current institution and Binghamton University

-- Have earned, at minimum, one of the following:
+You also must have earned, at minimum, one of the following:

 - A 3.0 GPA over your entire undergraduate career